Golf Club Loft, Lie, and Shaft Flex Explained

 You do not need a custom fitting on day one, but knowing what these numbers mean lets you make a smarter decision off the rack.
 For more detail on how many clubs to carry when starting out, see how many golf clubs does a beginner actually need.

 A PGA professional can assess your swing speed and lie angle correctly in a short session.
-That is worth doing before spending on a premium set.
+That is worth doing before spending on a premium set, even if it is just a 20-minute check rather than a full custom fitting.

 Frequently Asked Questions